Add or Edit Stock Items |

 Reorder Level |

-1. Average Sales Values: Set the reorder level to the average sales values in the Purchase Planning form.
-Use the With Selected (bottom of the form) the From/To fields.
-2. Bulk Change: Bulk change the reorder level in the Extended Item Lookup form.
-3. Default Value for New Items: Set a default value for new items in the Stock > Stock Options > New Item Defaults form.
+•1.
+Dynamic Sales Averaging: Set the Reorder Llevel to the Average Sales Values in the Purchase Planning form. •Use the With Selected tool (bottom of the form) using the From / To fields. •2.
+Bulk Adjustment: Bulk change the reorder level in the Extended Item Lookup form. •3.
+Profile Defaults: Set baseline properties for new entries via Stock > Stock Options > New Item Defaults.

 |